Facing Unpaid Salary After Probation Termination: How Can I Claim My Dues?

 umakanthan53

-Did the FMCG company give you any written appointment orders or not?
-If yes, was anything about probation, termination of employment, notice period, etc., mentioned in the appointment orders?
-All correspondence between your company and yourself seems to be oral, by phone, or through email only.
-Therefore, did you receive your termination order in writing or through mail?
-Whatever it may be, in the case of termination during probation with or without notice, no employer can withhold the salary for the duty period, whether the employee's performance was satisfactory or not.
-Therefore, send a written representation to the management to pay your salary forthwith, wait for 15 days, and if the salary is not paid or there is no response, make a complaint to the local labor officer.
+Regardless of the situation, in the case of termination during probation, with or without notice, no employer can withhold the salary for the duty period, whether the employee's performance was satisfactory or not.
+Therefore, send a written representation to the management to request your salary immediately.
+Wait for 15 days, and if the salary is not paid or there is no response, file a complaint with the local labor officer.

 sancapeta792